tai096/NodeJS-API-Assignment-GovTech-/README.md

    - Create tables from models
    - Start on `http://localhost:5001`

+## 📚 TypeScript Migration

+This project is now fully written in **TypeScript**!
+See [TYPESCRIPT_MIGRATION.md](./TYPESCRIPT_MIGRATION.md) for:

+- Migration details and benefits
+- Type definitions documentation
+- Development workflow
+- Best practices

 ## API Endpoints

 ### 1. Register Students

 `POST /api/register`

 Register students to a teacher.
+Emails are case-insensitive.

 ```json
 {